Aladdin-ADD/rollup-vue-component/README.md

-Simple example(WIP)
+# Simple example(WIP)

-===
+> As vue-loader is for webpack and vueify is for browserify, similarly its for rollup.
+As we know, webpack and browserify concat stuff and make it runnable in browser.
+Its difficult to share .vue components.
+Now roll your Vue components.

-Example bundling an UMD package with one `vue` file and exporting stylus and CSS (both minified and unminified) to different files.
+With rollup you can break your application into reusable modules.

 ## linking
 + [rollup](https://rollupjs.org/)